maschollan/KANAPA/deploy_model/README.md

 uvicorn main:app --reload
 ```

-You will obtain an output similar to this in the console:
+You will get output similar to this on the console:

 ```text
 INFO:     Will watch for changes in these directories: ['E:\\Projects\\deploy_model']